lammps/lammps/doc/src/compute_fep_ta.rst

 Restrictions
 """"""""""""

+Constraints, like fix shake, may lead to incorrect values for energy difference.

 This compute is distributed as the FEP package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package
 <Build_package>` page for more info.